Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 1. Sepia – Top Homeopathic Remedy For Menopausal Complaints

 There are many natural homeopathic remedies to consider, but Sepia tops them all when it comes to the treatment of symptoms associated with menopause.
+Sepia can work wonders, making the woman’s transition through menopause a comfortable one and bringing back her vivaciousness.
 This medicine proves highly effective in managing numerous complaints related to menopause.
-Firstly, Sepia is extremely helpful to manage heat flashes during menopause.
+Firstly, Sepia is extremely helpful in managing heat flashes during menopause.
 It is beneficial when women suffer from intense hot flashes with fainting spells.
 The whole body gets drenched with sweat.
-Secondly, Sepia is recommended for managing vaginal dryness, decreased libido (sexual desire), painful intercourse.
-Along with this females needing Sepia may feel a dragging or bearing down sensation in the uterus, feeling as if she has to cross her legs to hold it in.
-Sepia is well-indicated to manage weight gain (obesity) during menopause.
-It is also beneficial to manage hair loss and headache during menopause.
-Further, it aids help in managing heavy vaginal bleeding (flooding) during menopause.
+Secondly, it is beneficial to manage hair loss and headache during menopause.
+Further, Sepia is well-indicated to manage weight gain (obesity) during menopause.
+Next, Sepia is recommended for managing vaginal dryness, decreased libido (sexual desire) and painful intercourse.
+Besides, females needing Sepia may feel a dragging or bearing down sensation in the uterus, feeling the desire to cross their legs to hold everything in.
+It also aids in managing heavy vaginal bleeding (flooding) during menopause.
 For women requiring Sepia, a change in temperament requires a special mention.
 From being calm and gentle before menopause, she gets irritated at the slightest cause, shows indifferent behaviour towards family.
-She is less caring towards her children or her husband whom she used to love a lot earlier.
+She becomes less caring towards her family.
 The feeling of sadness, with no desire to meet friends and no interest in daily activities, makes her feel worse.
-She feels easily tired.
+She feels tired easily.

-When and How to use Sepia?
+When to use Sepia?

-Sepia is the most commonly used homeopathic medicine to manage menopausal complaints.
-Sepia can work wonders, making the women’s transition through menopause a comfortable one and bringing back the vivacious woman in her.
-It can be used in both low and high potencies among which the most preferred is 30 C potency.
+It can be used in low and high potencies, the most preferred being 30 C potency.
 Sepia 30 C can be taken once or twice a day depending on the symptoms severity.

 2. Lachesis – To Manage Heat Flashes And Depression

-When and How to use Lachesis?
+When to use Lachesis?

-This medicine is a great choice of medicine to manage hot flashes when tight clothing is unbearable, especially around neck and waist.
-It is equally good for managing depression during menopause.
 This medicine is mostly recommended in 30C potency.
-This medicine is not usually repeated often and is given once or twice a week in most of the cases.
+This medicine is usually not repeated often and is given once or twice a week in most of the cases.
 Do not use it too frequently as it is a strong medicine.

 3. Amylenum Nitrosum – For Managing Hot Flashes And Headache

-When and How to use Amylenum Nitrosum?
+When to use Amylenum Nitrosum?

-This medicine can be used to manage heat flashes when accompanied by anxiety and palpitations of heart.
-It can be given in cases of headache during menopause.
-This medicine can be used in 30 C potency once a day.
+This medicine can be used to manage heat flashes when accompanied by anxiety and palpitation.
+It can also be given in cases of headache during menopause.

 4. Graphites – For Obesity During Menopause

-When and How to use Graphites?
+When to use Graphites?

-Graphites is used in menopause when weight gain is the main issue during this period.
-Graphites can be taken once a day in 30C potency.
+Graphites is used in menopause when weight gain is the main issue during this phase.

 5. Sabina – To Manage Heavy Bleeding During Menopause

-When and How to use Sabina?
+When to use Sabina?

-Sabina can be given for controlling excessive bleeding or flooding during menopause.
-This medicine can be taken in 30C potency – two to three times a day as per severity of complaint.
+This medicine can be used in 30C potency – two to three times a day as per the severity of the complaint.

-6. Ignatia To Manage Depression During Menopause
+6. Ignatia – To Manage Depression During Menopause

-In a few women, symptoms of clinical depression — excessive weeping, sadness, feeling of loneliness, sleeplessness and reduced social interaction — are seen during menopause.
+In a few women, symptoms of clinical depression — excessive weeping, sadness, feeling of loneliness, sleeplessness, and reduced social interaction — are seen during menopause.
 Natural homeopathic medicine Ignatia is a good choice for coping with depression during menopause other than Sepia and Lachesis.
 It can be used in all cases where a woman feels sad all the time with no desire to talk to others.
 She may sit alone and continue weeping for long.
-She cuts herself off from society and does not wish to talk to anybody.
+She excludes herself from society and does not want to talk to anybody.
 She wants to be left alone all the time.
 Homeopathic medicine Ignatia can also best control mood changes during menopause.
 The woman needing Ignatia has sudden changes in her mood.
 The mood shifts rapidly from happiness to sadness without any apparent cause.

 When and How to use Ignatia?

-7. Calcarea Carb To Manage Osteoporosis
+7. Calcarea Carb – To Manage Osteoporosis

-When and How to use Calcarea Carb?
+When to use Calcarea Carb?

-This medicine can be used in cases where the pain in bones occurs as a result of osteoporosis.
 Calcarea Carb can be used in 30C potency once a day.

 Causes

-3. Chemotherapy and radiotherapy to ovaries can cause menopause.
+3. Chemotherapy and radiotherapyto ovaries can cause menopause.

 Symptoms of Menopause